siddharthsma/fasta2a/README.md

 # FastA2A

-A Python package for A2A operations.
+A Python package for creating a server following Google's Agent2Agent protocol

 ## Installation